Education for All

 Advancing Into Careers and Higher Education

 Each year, a number of our students graduate from high school.
 They are very involved in their churches and serving Jesus, which is the best news of all!

 Diego has been working at the local fire and rescue department in his town.
 He’s saving his money to go to college to be an EMT.

 Belinda excelled in computer and tourism.
 In spite of difficulties and challenges, she is hoping to go to college.

 Moises also graduated with honors for high academic achievement.
 Moi has also finished his second year at a local Bible college where he has received a full scholarship.
 Moises is a great help to his mom who works odd hours.
-Along with all of his school work, He takes care of his 7-year-old nephew, helps him do his school work, and keeps an eye on his older sister who has Down's Syndrome.
+Along with all of his school work, He takes care of his young nephew, helping him do his school work, and keeps an eye on his older sister who has Down's Syndrome.
 He is a huge support to his family!

 Another very special graduate this year is one of the moms, Sandra!
 Sandra dropped out of 7th grade at the age of 13 after a severe and dramatic attack that left her pregnant with her first son.
 After several attempts, she finally graduated from 9th grade this year, as well as a two-year course in auxiliary nursing!

 11 kids ranging from Pre-kinder to 10th grade finished another year of school!
 Before "Song", most of these kids were in dangerous schools, were failing, or were not even in school!

 A five-year-old girl finished Pre-kindergarten.